-- Quality and efficiency of its operation. - External audit of the individual and consolidated annual accounts. - Supervision of the process of preparation of financial reporting. - Tax situation - Independence of the auditor. - Related-party transactions - Verification of the crime prevention system. - Supervision of risk control systems and specific risk analysis - Supervision of internal control and internal audit systems
+- Quality and efficiency of its operation.

+- External audit of individual and consolidated Annual Accounts.

+- Supervision of the process of preparation of financial reporting.

+- Tax situation.

+- Independence of the Auditor.

+- Related-party transactions.

+- Verification of the crime prevention system.

+- Supervision of risk control systems and specific risk analysis.

+- Supervision of internal control and internal audit systems.

+- Monitoring of own-share operations

+- Action Plan in terms of Compliance

+- Internal Audit Supervision

-Identify the directors who are members of the Audit Committee who have been appointed Chairman on the basis of knowledge and experience of accounting or auditing, or both, and state the date that said director was appointed Chairman.
+Identify the Directors who are Members of the Audit Committee who have been appointed Chairman on the basis of knowledge and experience of accounting or auditing, or both, and state the date that said Director was appointed Chairman.

-Name of directors with experience Mr Ramón Adell Ramón Date of appointment as Chairman 27/06/2018
+Name of Directors with experience MR. RAMÓN ADELL RAMÓN Date of appointment as Chairman 27/06/2018